 2. Don’t wait until the deadline

 Give yourself the gift of time.
-Sending away for your official transcripts can take up to a couple of weeks sometimes.
+Sending away for your official transcripts can sometimes take up to a couple of weeks.
 Give your references time to gather their thoughts.
 The application itself is not time intensive, but make sure you give yourself plenty of time to complete it.
 There are more components involved than are initially evident.

 Another benefit to rolling admissions is that the sooner you apply, the sooner you hear back from us.
 And classes do fill up, so if you’re early you get more choices of classes and sections.

 3. Don’t let a low GPA stop you

 Earlier we mentioned that past performance is a good indicator of future success.
 But what about when it’s not?
 We look for a GPA of 3.0 or higher, but what if yours is lower?

 Use your goal statement to address the issue of your GPA and discuss the reasons why you may not have put forth a strong performance in your undergraduate education.
 To be clear, this is not a space for excuses.
 Rather, the goal statement is a place to tailor your message and provide an explanation as to why you didn’t perform up to your potential, what has changed, and how you will overcome and perform better academically now.

 And then work diligently to strengthen your application in other ways.
 Add an additional reference who can speak to your work ethic.
 Add additional transcripts from non-matriculated courses you may have taken and aced.

 The application committee is looking for a history of success, so spotlight your successes.

 4. Don’t miss the opportunity to talk to an enrollment counselor